-The 2,434 m high Monte Luco (Laugen in German) is located on the southern side of the Val d’Ultimo.
+The 2,434 m high Monte Luco (Laugen in German) is located on the southern side of the Val d’Ultimo

 The Monte Luco can be reached via several paths, starting from Passo Palade, Alta Val di Non, Senale or San Pancrazio.
 If you are not satisfied with a normal hiking tour, you can tackle the Aldo Bonacossa trail of 50 km, a tour of more days starting at Passo Palade and ending in Rabbi, Trentino.
-The first stage of the n° 133 trail takes you past the lake at the foot of the Monte Luco.
+The first stage of the no. 133 trail takes you past the lake at the foot of the Monte Luco.

-The panoramic view from Monte Luco is particularly impressive and makes you admire the Oetztal Alps, the city of Merano, the Gruppo di Tessa, the Val Passiria and the terrace of Avelengo in the north, the Sarentino Alps, the Zillertal Alps and the Dolomite peaks in the east, the Brenta Dolomites and Presenella in the south and the mountains of the Ortles mountain range and Val d'Ultimo in the west.
+The panoramic view from Monte Luco is particularly impressive and makes you admire the Oetztal Alps, the town of Merano, the Gruppo di Tessa, the Val Passiria and the terrace of Avelengo in the north, the Sarentino Alps, the Zillertal Alps and the Dolomite peaks in the east, the Brenta Dolomites and Presenella in the south and the mountains of the Ortles mountain range and Val d'Ultimo in the west.